 Change the message format for one message

 When you want to change the message format for only one message, do the following:

 - Create a new message.

-- With the message open, on the Message Options tab, in the Format group, click the format that you want to use (Plain Text, HTML, or Rich Text).
+- In the message window, on the Format Text tab, in the Format group, click HTML, Rich Text, or Plain Text.

 Top of Page